rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

 type:
 description:
 content_markdown: >-
-  ###### The Techopedia version 6 API provides enhanced, cloud-based access to
+  ###### The Techopedia version 6 API enables cloud-based access to asset data in Technopedia to provide a cloud-first, high-performance resource for customers.

-  asset data in Technopedia.
-Technopedia uses the API with the graph-based query language to provide a cloud-first, high-performance resource for customers.
+  ###### You can use the API with TQL (Technopedia query language), which is a graph-based query language that you use to query the Technopedia database.<br>

+  ###### Version 6 Technopedia query language uses API graph databases, which are designed to process data by using a graph-based methodology, rather than the relational database model.
+  ##### You query the Technopedia database by using the graph-based Technopedia query language (TQL) to select nodes and attributes of those nodes to refine the query and return relevant data.
+For example, you might query the software product node and include the title property to return titles of software products.
+  ##### The following query is an example of a GET request with a graph query, which is like a Select statement in SQL, which selects the software node and returns titles of software products.
+  GET: `https://v6.technopedia.com/tql?MATCH (n:SOFTWARE_PRODUCT) RETURN n.title`

-  #### What’s in Technopedia V6 API
+  #### What’s in Technopedia V6 API?

-  * Graph store organization model that enables Technopedia to store asset data from any industry.
+  * Graph store organization model that enables Technopedia to store asset data from any entity.

-  * TQL (Technopedia Query Language) endpoint that is used for graph-based querying of the Technopedia database.
+  * TQL (Technopedia Query Language) endpoint that you use for graph-based querying of the Technopedia database.

-  * Technopedia-id endpoint that you use to look any Technopedia product by ID.
+  * Technopedia-id endpoint that you use to look any Technopedia product by its ID.

   #### V6 API Endpoints